 The fun continues with house-made burger bowls that could rival the best burgers in town.
 Two quarter pound “Optimist” beef patties, cheddar, caramelized beer onions, tomatoes, pickles and chipotle aioli all stuffed in a house-made sour dough bowl bun.
 The bread bowls are made daily by Optimist’s on-staff baker who uses the spent grains from the beer-making process to bake all bread items including the buns and pizza dough.

-Experience Sudbury’s local restaurants this fall.
+Whether you're visiting or a lifelong resident, get out and experience Sudbury’s local restaurants.
 Dine-in (safely) or take-out, try a new restaurant, a new dish, a new beer.
 Bon appetit!

 Be sure to tag @sudburytourism in your posts on social media.